silam/TopTenOWASPTutorial/README.md

 DO: Include SCA (software composition analysis) tools in your CI/CD pipeline to ensure that any new vulnerabilities in your dependencies are detected and acted upon.

 ## 7-Identification and Authentication Failures

+Identification and authentication failures can occur when functions related to a user's identity, authentication, or session management are not implemented correctly or not adequately protected by an application.
+Attackers may be able to exploit identification and authentication failures by compromising passwords, keys, session tokens, or exploit other implementation flaws to assume other users' identities, either temporarily or permanently.

 DO: Use ASP.NET Core Identity.
 ASP.NET Core Identity framework is well configured by default, where it uses secure password hashes and an individual salt.
 Identity uses the PBKDF2 hashing function for passwords, and generates a random salt per user.